alisiarenard/AlfaPM/replit.md

 - **Initiative Filtering:** Displays queued initiatives always; "Show Active Only" filter shows in-progress and queued; hides initiatives with 0 completed SP in done/inProgress state.
 Backend filters ensure relevance.
 - **Calculations:**
     - **Innovation Rate (IR):** `(innovationSP / totalSP) * 100` dynamically calculated, displayed with color-coded difference from planned.
+    - **Value/Cost:** Calculated at department level as `(sum of all initiative values) ÷ (sum of all initiative costs)`.
+Planned ratio uses planned values/costs, actual ratio uses actual values/costs.
+Initiatives are deduplicated by cardId when calculating across multiple teams.
     - **Cost Structure:** Dynamically calculated percentage distribution of SP by initiative/task types, categorized by Epic, Compliance, Enabler, and various support types.
     - **Involvement:** Calculated as `(initiative SP / total SP of all initiatives) * 100` for a specific period based on sprint dates.
     - **Sprint Header IR:** Percentage of SP excluding "Business Support."